BioBoost/course-object-oriented-programming-with-cpp/06_pointers/readme.md

 y = 0 and has an address of 0x6afef8
 ```

+> **INFO** - **Logical, not physical addresses**
+>
+> Basically, any pointers in a program are **logical** (also called virtual) addresses, never physical (unless you are not running under an operating system - for example on a microcontroller).
+User space applications have no way of accessing the memory using physical addresses - that's one of the abstractions the OS gives each process.
+The MMU (Memory management unit) does the translation for every memory access, and it's up to the OS to set up the correct mapping for your process.
+To do all this in a way that goes completely unnoticed by processes, it has to create a layer of memory mappings that map the pointers that a process has to their actual physical location.
+But, certainly, the pointers that a program holds are indeed virtual addresses, the proof is simple: they don't change even as the process memory is relocated.
+Another indication of that is also the fact that if you try to access memory that isn't allocated to the current process, you get a "segmentation fault" or "access violation" error from the OS.

-### Declaring a Pointer
+## Declaring a Pointer Variable

 Like any variable or constant, you must declare a pointer before you can work with it.
-As C++ is a statically typed language, the type is required to declare a pointer.
-This is the type of data that will live at the memory address it points to.
+As C++ is a statically typed language, the **type is required to declare a pointer** - this is the **type of the data** that will live at the memory address the pointer points to.
 The general form of a pointer variable declaration is:

 ```c++
 <type> * variable_name;